Anxiety, at its foundation, is a normal evolutionary response to a stressful or dangerous situation and is experienced by all of us at some point.

 Current treatments vary from cognitive behavioural therapy (CBT) to a whole host of drugs.
-Including selective serotonin reuptake inhibitors (SSRIs) such as citalopram or fluoxetine, and tranquilisers such as diazepam.
+Including selective serotonin reuptake inhibitors (SSRIs) such as citalopram or fluoxetine, and tranquillisers such as diazepam.

 As a result, many people are curious about the potential benefits of CBD oil for anxiety.
-While studies are few in number and need to be carried out in more detail, results so far have suggested that CBD can have a beneficial impact on the symptoms of anxiety.
+While studies are few in number and need to be carried out in more detail, results so far have suggested that CBD can have a beneficial impact on reducing stress.

-So, is it this just the result of a placebo effect encouraged by the positive public opinion of CBD right now, or is something more promising for a long term anxiety sufferer?
+So, is it this just the result of a placebo effect encouraged by the positive public opinion of CBD right now, or does research suggest something more promising?

 We’ve gone through the studies and broken down how CBD oil and anxiety interact, in order to give you the most accurate answer that’s available right now.